convox/rack/Development.md

 ## Rack Golang Project

 Rack is written in Golang.
 To setup a Go environment, see the excellent [Getting Started](https://golang.org/doc/install) docs.
 You can then clone and build the project with the `go get` tool:

 ```
 $ go get github.com/convox/rack/...
 ```

 After this, `which convox` should refer to `$GOPATH/bin/convox`.
+This path may be different if you have already installed the CLI.

 ## Local Rack Environment

-The local Rack is running an API process that has AWS Access Keys, AWS resource names, and other various settings in its environment.
+The local rack is running an API process that has AWS Access Keys, AWS resource names, and other various settings in its environment.
 You need to copy this to your laptop.

 ```
 $ cd $GOPATH/src/github.com/convox/rack